wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

 * https://kobe.io/ = Kobe Apps, a mobile app SaaS Platform built in Flutter, to design and build a proof of concept, in English and Portugese.

 ## Smart Phone features in apps

 PROTIP: The biggest benefit to using Flutter instead of native languages (such as Swift for iOS) is that <strong>no user action is needed to update the app</strong>.
 However, this <a href="#HotReload">"Hot Reload"</a> causes a little delay for Flutter users as code is updated.

-Over the years, developers have grown weary of "Write Once, Work Everywhere" failed promises from several offerings.
-Android "Material" and iOS have fundamentally conflicting design UI standards.
+Over the years, developers have grown weary of "Write Once, Work Everywhere" promises from Microsoft Xamarin, Cordova, Kivy, Kendo, PhoneGap, Unity, Ionic, Capacitor, etc.

+Google's "Material" and Apple's "Capistrano" design systems have fundamentally conflicting design UI standards.

 1. Flutter is free and open sourced by Google at: